A website migration is a critical time for any business and as such should be carefully considered and planned.

 This, along with the other exports, should be run near the date of the expected migration to fully capture the most recent links and pages added to your website.

-9: Export List of All Pages With More Than One Visitor in the Last 12 Months.
+9: Export a List of All Pages With More Than One Visitor in the Last 12 Months.

-From your Analytics platform take a report of all your pages which have received one visitor in the past 12 months.
+From your Analytics platform, take a report of all your pages which have received one visitor or more in the past 12 months.

-These will be high priority pages for redirection and you should prioritise their matching.
+These will be high-priority pages for redirection and you should prioritise them.

-10: Export List of all Pages Shared on Social Media
+10: Export a List of all Pages Shared on Social Media

-Export a list of these pages, these are likely to be a high priority for redirection as this is content which has clearly connected with your audience now or in the past.
+Export a list of these pages, as these are also likely to be a high priority for redirection as this is content which has clearly connected with your audience now or in the past.

 11: Export List of All Pages Currently Indexed by Search Engines